A. The LORD exposes the shallow worship of His people.

 g.
 Those from among you shall build the old waste places: Those who serve God with sincere hearts and actions also accomplish things for God’s kingdom.
 They build and are called the Repairer of the Breach, the Restorer of Streets to Dwell in.
 You can’t build anything for God’s kingdom on the foundation of a superficial walk with God.

 i.
 How there needs to be a rebuilding work today!
 “We live in a broken world.
 In every direction there are breaches which are wide and deep.
 There are broken hearts and broken homes, and that which once was sacred is but a waste place.
 Whereas once there was a carefully guarded fence around the sanctity of family life, sex life, and the right to personal privacy, now there is just a waste place.
 The wall of protection is in ruins, and life has lost all its meaning.”
 (Redpath)

-· It is an enlightened life: Your light shall down in the darkness.
+·It is an enlightened life: Your light shall dawn in the darkness.

-· It is a productive, healing life: You shall build up the old waste places.
+·It is a productive, healing life: You shall build the old waste places.